leighmcculloch/middleman-cdn/README.md

 ## Invalidating with middleman-s3_sync

 If you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process, to invalidate only the files that s3_sync uploads.
-Adding the following to your `config.rb`:
+Add the following to your `config.rb`:
 ```ruby
 after_s3_sync do |files_by_status|
   cdn_invalidate(files_by_status[:updated])
 end
 ```

+Also, make sure to remove `cdn.after_build = true` from your config, if it was there previously, so the invalidation is not run twice.

 ## Example Usage